timkim0713/custom-classification/README.md

-﻿# Custom Multiclass Classification from Crawling Images and Training Custom Model to Predicting Classification
+﻿# Custom Multiclass Classification from Crawling Images to Predicting Classes

+## Author
+Daekyung Kim [Personal Project]

 ## Overview
 This project is divided into 3 parts.